 Symptoms vary greatly depending on the severity of the head injury.
-If a player has any of the following symptoms, they should be referred to a hospital immediately either via 999 or transported if there is unacceptable delay.
+If a player has one or more of the following symptoms after a head injury or is currently taking treatment to thin the blood or are intoxicated (alcohol or drugs) they should be referred to a hospital immediately either via 999 or transported if there is unacceptable delay.
 They must be accompanied by a responsible adult, and they should not personally drive under any circumstances.
-Symptoms may include the following;
+Symptoms may include the following.

-- A headache that is getting worse

-- Vomiting or prolonged nausea

-- Drowsy or can't be woken

-- Develops slow or noisy breathing

-- Slurred speech or difficulty in speaking or understanding

-- Abnormal behaviour/restlessness/irritability/aggression

-- Weakness, numbness

-- Impaired coordination and/or balance disturbances

-- Increased confusion or trouble with memory

-- Loss of, or reducing consciousness

-- A fit or convulsions (arms & legs jerking uncontrollably)

-- Acutely painful/stiff neck which increases in severity

-- Sensitivity to light and/or noise

-- Blurred or double vision or pupils which vary in size

-- Clear fluid coming out of ears or nose

-- Deafness in one or both ears

-- Symmetrical bleeding around both eyes, or behind the ear
+- Problems with memory, before or after the event. - A persistent severe headache, particularly if getting worse - Repeated vomiting - Drowsv or can't be woken - Develops slow or noisy breathing - Slurred speech or difficulty in speaking or understanding - Abnormal behaviour/restlessness/irritability/aggression - Weakness, numbness in arms or legs - Impaired coordination and/or balance disturbances - Increased confusion - Loss of, or reducing consciousness - A fit or convulsions (arms & legs jerking uncontrollably) - Acutely painful/stiff neck which increases in severity - Sensitivity to light and/or noise - Blurred or double vision or pupils which vary in size - Clear fluid coming out of ears or nose - Deafness in one or both ears - Symmetrical bleeding around both eyes, or behind the ear - Previous brain surgery or bleeding disorders